SPECIAL ADVISER TO THE

 The 2030 Agenda, with its 17 SDGs, is universal and it calls for action to ensure no one is left behind.
 This means mobilizing all resources - technology development, financial resources, capacity building - and dynamic multi-stakeholder partnerships to deliver effectiveness and impact.
-The Global Humanitarian Action Executive Alliance shows the commitment from the private sector and the UN to come together and address the 166.5million in need of lifesaving assistance
+The Special Adviser works with the private sector and Islamic Social Financing stakeholders to support the UN's effort to achieve the SDGs.

 Dr. Al Meraikhi was appointed as Special Adviser to the UN Secretary-General António Guterres in December 2019.
 In line with the Secretary-General’s vision and efforts to address the root causes of humanitarian disasters and conflicts, to take more preventative measures, and improve the quality of the United Nations’ response, Dr. Al Meraikhi is appointed to support the Secretary-General's ongoing outreach in broadening and strengthening engagement and dialogue with member states, particularly in the Global South, and with the private sector.

 Dr. Al Meraikhi was appointed by UN Secretary-General Ban-Ki Moon as his Humanitarian Envoy in December 2016.
 This appointment was reaffirmed by UN Secretary-General António Guterres.
 As Humanitarian Envoy to the Secretary-General, Dr. Al Meraikhi worked closely with the Under-Secretary-General for Humanitarian Affairs focusing on supporting multilateral humanitarian response efforts by raising the profile of humanitarian crises with Governments and non-governmental organizations and increasing their engagement with the international humanitarian community.